Develop a Project#

 Having followed the methods outlined in the Create section, you’ve produced configuration files and established a folder setup.
 Now you will transform this set of default files to enable new functionality.
 This stage of Omniverse Project Development is undeniably the most in-depth, offering numerous paths to achieve desired outcomes as a developer.

-In this section, we’ll discuss tools and resources for project development, be it crafting an Extension (or multiple extensions), Application, Service, or Connector.
+In this section, we’ll discuss tools and resources for project development, be it crafting an Extension (or multiple extensions), Application, Service, or Data Exchange.

 Both Omniverse Applications and Extensions fundamentally rely on a configuration file in TOML format.
 This file dictates dependencies and settings that the Kit SDK loads and executes.
 Through this mechanism, Applications can include Extensions, which may further depend on other Extensions, forming a dependency tree.